 If the reader will recur to the question put at the beginning of this chapter, how many cases we are to recognize in the English sentence "Peter gives Paul's son a book," he will, I hope, now agree with me that it is impossible to say that son and book are in different cases (dative and accusative); but so far nothing has been said against the second possibility that we have in both an oblique case to be kept distinct from the nominative, of which in our sentence Peter is an example.
 Old French had such a system in its nouns, for there 'Peter ' and ' son ' in the nominative would be Pierres and fils, and in the oblique case Pierre and fil.
-Though there is no such formal distinction in the English substantives, I can imagine someone saying that on the strength of my own principles I should recognize the distinction, for it is found in pronouns like I-me, he-him, etc., and just as I say

-1 Finnish has no dative proper, but the 'allative' which expresses motion on to or into the neighbourhood of, often corresponds to the Aryan dative. that sheep in many sheep, though not distinct in form from the singular, is a plural, because lambs in many lambs is distinct from the singular lamb, and that cut in some sentences must be similarly recognized as a preterit, so I ought to say that Peter and son are in the nominative in those combinations in which we should use the form he, and in the oblique case wherever we should use the form him.
-This looks like a strong argument ; yet I do not think it is decisive.
+Though there is no such formal distinction in the English substantives, I can imagine someone saying that on the strength of my own principles 1 should recognize the distinction, for it is found in pronouns like I--me, he--him, etc., and just as I say that sheep in many sheep, though not distinct in form from the singular, is a plural, because lambs in many lambs is distinct from the singular lamb, and that cut in some sentences must be similarly recognized as a preterit, so I ought to say that Peter and son are in the nominative in those combinations in which we should use the form he, and in the oblique case wherever we should use the form him.
+This looks like a strong argument; yet I do not think it is decisive.
 In the case of sheep and cut the parallel was with words belonging to the same word-class, where the conditions are practically the same, but here the argument is drawn from another word-class, the pronouns, which present a great many peculiarities of their own and keep up distinctions found nowhere else.
-If we were to distinguish cases on the strength of their being distinct in some pronouns, we might just as well distinguish gender in English substantives on account of the distinctions seen in he, she, it, and who, what, and split up adjectives and genitives into two "states" or whatever you would call them, according as they corresponded to my (adjunct) or to mine (non-adjunct).
+If we were to distinguish cases on the strength of their being distinct in some pronouns, we might just as well distinguish gender in English substantives on account of the distinctions seen in he. she, it, and who, what, and split up adjectives and genitives into two "states" or whatever you would call them, according as they corresponded to my (adjunct) or to mine (non-adjunct).
 But as a matter of fact, no grammarian thinks of making such distinctions, any more than Old English grammars speak of a dual number in substantives, while naturally recognizing it in the personal pronouns, where it has distinct forms.
 Thus we see that distinctions which are appropriate and unavoidable in one wordclass cannot always be transferred to other parts of speech.